ericlewis/PagingView/README.md

 # PagingView

+### ⚠️ This relies on internal SwiftUI APIs and is not considered safe for production, use at your own risk! ⚠️

 A paging scroll view for SwiftUI, using internal SwiftUI components.

 This is basically the same as TabView in the paging mode with the index style set to never.